eduardoleao052/js-pytorch/README.md

 ## 5. Future Work

 - This package is not as optimized as PyTorch yet, but I tried making it more interpretable.
 Efficiency improvements are incoming!
 - Feel free to **contribute**!
 Create a merge request to the `develop` branch, and also feel free to reach out.
-I will try to answer as soon as possible.
+I'll try to answer as soon as possible.
 - Hope you enjoy!